gerph/riscos64-status/features/Module_BASIC.md

 ## Discovered features

-* Does file access
-* Does sound output
 * Has application environment
 * Has dynamic code
+* Has file access
+* Has pointer control
 * Has services
 * Has services fast
+* Has sound output
 * Uses console input
 * Uses console output
 * Uses graphics output